Browsing Category

 Camogli- Under the Radar but Not for Long

-We had phoned ahead (from the tunnel), and they had a table was waiting for us in Il Doges restaurant.
-We tucked into a fresh mushroom salad, spaghetti al vongole (with clams), and a tower of fritto misto del mare with every kind of fish imaginable, before heading upstairs where we were lulled to sleep by the sound of the waves below.
+We had phoned ahead from the tunnel, and they had a table was waiting for us in Il Doges restaurant.
+After admiring the sea view, we tucked into a fresh mushroom salad, spaghetti al vongole (with clams), and a tower of fritto misto del mare with every kind of fish imaginable.
+Stuffed, we headed upstairs where we were lulled to sleep by the sound of the waves below.

 Our room was on the top floor of the bright pink building behind the main hotel.
 The room was amply sized, and simply but comfortably furnished with a private balcony.
 I could have spent every waking moment admiring the sea view.